 Antenna sites for wireless connections

-A terrestrial wireless broadband connectivity is usually provided by WiMax (64/4 Mbps down-/upstream rate within 60 km efficiency range), Wi-Fi (600/600 Mbps down-/upstream rate within 300 m efficiency range) or 4G/LTE/LTE Advanced (100-1000/30 Mbps down-/upstream within 3 to 6 km efficiency range) solutions.
+A terrestrial wireless broadband connectivity is usually provided by WiMAX (up to 60 km efficiency range), Wi-Fi (up to 300 m efficiency range) or 4G/LTE/LTE Advanced (up to 3-6 km efficiency range) solutions.
 Further improvements will focus on new standards with additional features and the provision of additional frequency spectrums (5G).

 Whenever the upgrade of the wired infrastructure is not possible, and funds for FTTB/FTTH are not available for a certain area, an option is to build infrastructure for terrestrial wireless broadband, mainly antenna sites for point-to-multipoint connections (e.g. WiMax, Wi-Fi, 4G/LTE).

 - Pros: First mile wire connections are not needed.
 The infrastructure can be used for commercial mobile services as well.